cloudresty/nautiluslb/README.md

 # General settings
 settings:
-  kubeconfig_path: ""  # Path to your kubeconfig file (if running outside the cluster)
+  kubeconfigPath: ""  # Path to your kubeconfig file (if running outside the cluster)

 # Backend configurations
-backendConfigurations:
+configurations:
   - name: nginx_ingress_http_configuration
-    listener_address: ":80"  # Listen on port 80 for HTTP traffic
+    listenerAddress: ":80"  # Listen on port 80 for HTTP traffic
-    health_check_interval: 10  # Check backend health every 10 seconds
+    requestTimeout: 5  # Timeout for backend requests (in seconds)
-    label_selector: "app.kubernetes.io/name=ingress-nginx,app.kubernetes.io/component=controller"  # Select backend pods with this label
+    backendLabelSelector: "app.kubernetes.io/name=ingress-nginx,app.kubernetes.io/component=controller"  # Select backend pods with this label
-    request_timeout: 5  # Timeout for backend requests (in seconds)
+    backendPortName: "http"  # Name of the port in the backend service

   - name: nginx_ingress_https_configuration
-    listener_address: ":443"
+    listenerAddress: ":443"
-    health_check_interval: 10
+    backendLabelSelector: "app.kubernetes.io/name=ingress-nginx,app.kubernetes.io/component=controller"
-    label_selector: "app.kubernetes.io/name=ingress-nginx,app.kubernetes.io/component=controller"
+    requestTimeout: 5
-    request_timeout: 5
+    backendPortName: "https"

   - name: mongodb_service_configuration
-    listener_address: ":27017"
+    listenerAddress: ":27017"
-    health_check_interval: 30
+    backendLabelSelector: "app.kubernetes.io/component=mongos"
-    label_selector: "app.kubernetes.io/component=mongos"
+    requestTimeout: 10
-    request_timeout: 10
+    backendPortName: "mongodb"

   - name: rabbitmq_amqp_service_configuration
-    listener_address: ":5672"
+    listenerAddress: ":5672"
-    health_check_interval: 30
+    backendLabelSelector: "app.kubernetes.io/component=rabbitmq"
-    label_selector: "app.kubernetes.io/component=rabbitmq"
+    requestTimeout: 10
-    request_timeout: 10
+    backendPortName: "amqp"
 ```

 &nbsp;

 **Key Configuration Parameters:**

-* **`settings.kubeconfig_path`:** (Optional) Path to your Kubernetes configuration file if NautilusLB is running outside the cluster.
+* **`settings.kubeconfigPath`:** (Optional) Path to your Kubernetes configuration file if NautilusLB is running outside the cluster.
 If empty, it will attempt to use the in-cluster configuration or the default kubeconfig file (`~/.kube/config`).
-* **`backendConfigurations`:** A list of backend configurations, each defining how to handle traffic for a specific service.
+* **`configurations`:** A list of backend configurations, each defining how to handle traffic for a specific service.
   * **`name`:** A unique name for the backend configuration.
-  * **`listener_address`:** The address on which NautilusLB will listen for incoming connections for this backend (e.g., `:80`, `:443`, `:27017`).
+  * **`listenerAddress`:** The address on which NautilusLB will listen for incoming connections for this backend (e.g., `:80`, `:443`, `:27017`).
-  * **`health_check_interval`:** The interval (in seconds) at which NautilusLB will perform health checks on the backend servers.
+  * **`requestTimeout`:** (Optional) The timeout (in seconds) for requests forwarded to the backend servers.
-  * **`label_selector`:** A Kubernetes label selector used to identify the backend pods for this service.
+  * **`backendLabelSelector`:** A Kubernetes label selector used to identify the backend pods for this service.
 NautilusLB will use this selector to discover the endpoints (IP addresses and ports) of the backend servers.
-  * **`request_timeout`:** (Optional) The timeout (in seconds) for requests forwarded to the backend servers.
+  * **`backendPortName`:** The name of the port in the backend service that corresponds to the listener address.
+This is used to determine which port to forward traffic to on the selected backend pods.

 &nbsp;